Hyperbolic energy and Maskit gluings: Higher genus solutions with negative mass

 \subsection{Higher genus}

-It should be clear that one can iterate the construction of the last section to obtain three dimensional conformally compact ALH manifolds without boundary, with constant scalar curvature, negative mass, and a conformal infinity of arbitrary genus.
-One possible way of doing this proceeds as follows: Let $(M_1,g_1)$ be a three dimensional ALH metric with constant scalar curvature and toroidal boundary at infinity; e.g., but not necessarily, a Horowitz-Myers instanton.
+It should be clear that one can iterate the construction of the last section to obtain three-dimensional conformally compact ALH manifolds without boundary, with constant scalar curvature, negative mass, and a conformal infinity of arbitrary genus.
+One possible way of doing this proceeds as follows: Let $(M_1,g_1)$ be a three-dimensional ALH metric with constant scalar curvature and toroidal boundary at infinity.
 Let $N\in \N$ and let $\{p_i\}_{i=1}^N$ be a collection of points lying on the conformal boundary $\partial M_1$ of $M_1$.
 Let $\mcU_i$ be any pairwise-disjoint family of coordinate half-balls of coordinate radius $\epsilon_i$ centered at the points $p_i$.
-Let $(M_2,g_2)$ be an identical copy of $(M_1,g_1)$.
+Let $(M_2,g_2)$ be another ALH manifold with the same asymptotic behaviour and identical conformal geometry at infinity; e.g., an identical copy of $(M_1,g_1)$.
 The manifold $(M,g)$ is taken to be a boundary-gluing of $(M_1,g_1)$ with $(M_2,g_2)$, where each $\mcU_i\subset M_1$ is glued with its partner in $M_2$ in a symmetric way; Figure~\ref{26VIII21.1} illustrates what happens at the conformal boundary at infinity.

 Solving the Yamabe equation on $\partial M$, for $j\in \N$ one obtains a function $\mv_j$ on

 such that the constant-Gauss-curvature representative of the conformal metric on $\partial M$ equals